 The capital of Austria, Vienna, sooner or later begins to flicker on the mental horizon of any tourist visiting Hungary.
-Someone initially keeps the possibility of going there in their head, intending to go there as soon as they see Budapest – in 2-3 days, no later.
+Someone initially keeps the possibility of going there in their head, intending to do so as soon as they see Budapest – in 2-3 days, no later.

 Only then, decorously seated in a train carriage, will they leave Budapest to see Vienna.
-For a day, maybe two – is it bad for your health to rush?
+For a day, maybe two to three – it’s bad for health to rush!

 Which choice is the most correct?
 Everything is individual here!

-But there is no doubt about one thing – getting to Vienna, having come to stay in Budapest, is not only possible, but also necessary!
-And how and on what you will go, for how many days – it is not so important!
+But there is no doubt about one thing – getting to Vienna, having come to stay in Budapest, isn’t only possible, but also necessary!
+And how and on what transport you will go, for how many days – not so important!

 Distance from Budapest to Vienna